 In any event, you may be awarded the wages you should have been paid, as well as liquidated damages in an amount equal to your unpaid wages.
 If, for example, your employer failed to pay you $1,000 in overtime, you may be awarded $1,000 in back wages for the unpaid overtime and $1,000 in liquidated damages.
 In addition, you may also be awarded attorneys’ fees and court costs.

 Regardless of the value of your claim, you can count on the employment law attorneys at My.Attorney to fight for your rights.
 If you believe you have a valid wage and hour claim, don’t go it alone.
-Download our app today to set up a free case evaluation or contact us.
+To set up a free case evaluation, download our app, call us at #4LAW or contact us.